junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 several inch/feet away -> yards away

+hospital gown -> white hospital shirt and pants

 (general) change all the bad analogies to the proper ones with references Dean would use, e.g. remove all Disney movies & fairy tales & princesses & Anderson's Little Match Girl, replace with old classic movies & rock bands & western movies

 (Chap.
 3) Dean has no body but only eyes, "like the one painted on Missouri's round table"

 (during posting, on AO3) posting Chap 1 Act 1,2,3 as Chap 1 Part One, Act 4 as Chap 1 Part Two (second AO3 chapter but same my chapter title); same for Chap 2; Chap 3's Appendix put at the very end after last chap, then Chap 3's after-work notes link to appendix (once published and have link)

+(Chap.
+1-5) add more flashback, mad!Cas & god!Cas & Leviathan year & Purgatory time, emphasize more on the damage they've done, and the mental states those past caused them

+(all Chaps) examine first/third person view in *thoughts* with/without POVs

 ## Main